 Declared a World Heritage Site by UNESCO in 1997, the Palau de la Música is as important as a bastion of Catalonian culture as it is for its architecture.
 And that's really saying something, because it's an architectural masterpiece.
 It uses natural light to illuminate the interior stained glass and mosaics.
 The effect is like being inside a music box (especially if you're here for a concert).

 Tour highlights include the Rehearsal Hall, the Lluís Millet Hall, and the grand finale: a musical sampling on the organ in the spectacular Concert Hall.

-- Guided tour in English, Spanish, French or Italian
+- Guided tour in English, Spanish or French

 Swap your smartphone voucher at the box office for a paper ticket.